 Homeless people.
 People living on the street or in shelters for the homeless may find themselves in close contact with people who might be infected with COVID-19.

 The CDC says local authorities should encourage people who are living in encampments to spread out their sleeping spaces so they aren't near others.
 The CDC also recommends that public health officials find ways to temporarily isolate homeless people who they suspect have COVID-19.

 People who live in rural areas.
 Differences in care and higher rates of other health conditions like high blood pressure or obesity can put people who live in rural areas at risk.
 These communities are also becoming home to more racial and ethnic minorities.

 Women who are pregnant or breastfeeding.
-Not only might pregnancy raise your risk of severe COVID-19, the virus may bring higher chances of complications such as premature birth.
+Not only might pregnancy raise your risk of severe COVID-19, but the virus may also bring higher chances of complications such as premature birth.

 Don’t skip your prenatal appointments, but keep your contact with other people to a minimum.

 People with substance use disorder.
 Research shows that people who use substances, have an addiction, or have been diagnosed with substance use disorder at any time during their lifetime are more likely to get COVID-19.
 They’re also more likely to have a very bad case of the infection.